 - Use your favorite combination of berries or just one type of berry.
 Purchase fragrant, plump berries for the best results.
 The only downside was the small size of this simple-to-make galette; it only serves 4 to 6!

 Galette is a French word for a pastry similar to a pie or tart.
 Crostata is the Italian term for the same thing.
 To make a galette, a pastry dough is folded over a sweetened fruit filling (though there are savory versions, too).
 It can be baked on a simple cookie sheet, not requiring a special baking dish.

 The dough can be kept in the refrigerator for a day or two, or it can be wrapped airtight and frozen for a month.
 Thaw still wrapped, in the refrigerator.
-It is convenient to roll the dough into rounds, place parchment between each round, and freeze them wrapped in plastic; this way, you´ll need only about 20 minutes to defrost a round of dough at room temperature before it can be rolled to the proper size, filled, folded into a galette, and baked.
+It is convenient to roll the dough into 4-6-inch disks, place parchment between each round, and freeze them wrapped in plastic.
+Then you´ll need only about 20 minutes to defrost a round of dough at room temperature before it can be rolled to the proper size, filled, folded into a galette, and baked.
 It’s best to fill the galette on the day you plan to bake it.

 Yes, you can definitely make a pastry dough by hand.
-If you have a pastry blender (affiliate link), a hand tool to cut the butter into the dry ingredients, it can easily be made without a food processor.
+If you have a pastry blender, which is a hand tool to cut the butter into the dry ingredients, it can easily be made without a food processor.
 I’ve also used two table knives in lieu of the pastry blender.

-It’s best on the day it’s baked, but can be stored at room temperature for a day.
+This galette is best on the day it’s baked but can be stored at room temperature for at least a day.
 Longer than that it would be best to refrigerate.
 There are lots of berry juices that will soften the crust over time.